-Uluru Statement from the Heart
+The Voice Referendum and The Uluru Statement From the Heart

-To register your interest in any upcoming Council events in relation to the Uluru Statement From the Heart and Voice to Parliament, click here.
+To register your interest in any other upcoming Council events in relation to the Uluru Statement From the Heart and Voice to Parliament, click here.

 The RAP outlines the Council’s vision for Waverley to be a vibrant, resilient, caring and inclusive community where Aboriginal and Torres Strait Islander peoples: